aspect-build/rules_lint/docs/linting.md

 ### 4. Errors during `bazel build`

-By adding `--aspects_parameters=fail_on_violation=true` to the command-line, we pass a parameter to our linter aspects that cause them to honor the exit code of the lint tool.
+Add `--@aspect_rules_lint//lint:fail_on_violation` to the command-line, to cause all linter aspects to honor the exit code of the lint tool.

 This makes the build fail when any lint violations are present.